-We are providing regular updates on our website, social media, via email and through our weekly Wildlife Wonders e-newsletter (subscribe here).
+We are providing regular updates on our website, social media, via email and through our monthly Wildlife Wonders e-newsletter (subscribe here).
 For information, please call us at (925) 935-1978 and leave a message.

 Please stay healthy and safe as you care for yourself and your loved ones.